onflow/docs/docs/concepts/events.md

 Events are defined as Cadence code and you should [read Cadence documentation](../cadence/language/events.md) to understand how to define them.

 Since transactions don’t have return values you can leverage events to broadcast certain changes the transaction caused.
-Clients listening on Flow networks (dApps) can listen to these events being emitted and react.
+Clients listening on Flow networks (apps) can listen to these events being emitted and react.

 ![Screenshot 2023-08-18 at 14.09.33.png](_events_images/Screenshot_2023-08-18_at_14.09.33.png)